Attending a gathering

-Inner Fields is structured on principles of generosity and reciprocity and all gatherings are offered by dāna or donation.
-Dāna is the Pali word for 'cultivating generosity' and all guests are encouraged to participate in this intentional, self-reflective practice when attending any gathering.
-All contributions are shared between the space and its collaborators and your support is crucial to holding this space within a continuous stream of generosity.
-Thank you for being a part of Inner Fields.
+Inner Fields is structured on principles of generosity and reciprocity and gatherings are usually offered by sliding scale or dāna (donation).
+Dāna is the Pali word for 'cultivating generosity' and all guests are invited to participate in this intentional, self-reflective practice when attending any gathering.
+All contributions are shared between the space and its collaborators.

 Sundays at 6pm

 SOUND AND THE GROUND OF BEING.
-A lecture and discussion on the ability of sound to connect each of us to our own natural, innate wisdom, and the current prevalence of spiritual materialism which distorts this potential.
+A lecture followed by a sound meditation.
+A discussion on the ability of sound to connect each of us to our own natural, innate wisdom, and the current prevalence of spiritual materialism which distorts this potential.
 With ethnomusicologist and sound researcher, Alexandre Tannous.
 Thursday March 9, 2017.

 WHERE THE HEART BEATS.
 A Lunar New Year gathering celebrating the birthday of the next Buddha-to-be, Maitreya, the Buddha of Love, and exploring the idea of universal love with a Longevity Meal and ceremonial Gift Exchange.
 Saturday January 28, 2017.